The Westone MX is a brand new Bluetooth IEM sporting a single balanced armature and a detachable MMCX cable/BT module. It is priced at £139.00.

 To elaborate on what I mentioned earlier I think due to the fact Westone was opting for something small and lightweight using only a single BA to pull this off makes sense.
 Nevertheless, it comes with a slight tradeoff of putting sound quality second.

 The Wx does a great job with just a single BA driver but I know Westone could have cleared that midrange up with the addition of another BA, just my two cents.

 Moving onto the treble we find ourselves lost in an array of detail.
 If there is one thing a BA driver earphone should be capable of delivering and that’s detail.
 Some have missed the mark and can come across as harsh or peaky.
 With the Wx, I am pleased to say it’s just not so.

 A tip of the hat to Westone for doing such a fine job with the treble.
-It sparkles, shimmers and nestles its way in between the music superbly.
-The Cascades of notes fall around your ears, nuances are present within every beat and every pop and click displayed with its proper time and space.
-This is a grain-free and an easy listening experience.
+It sparkles, shimmers, and nestles its way in between the music superbly.
+The Cascades of notes fall around your ears, nuances are present within every beat, and every pop and click displayed with its proper time and space.
+This is a grain-free and easy listening experience.

 Easily an impressive earphone when it’s down to treble alone.
 So far, these are easily the most detailed I’ve listened to and do a much better job than the iBfree earphones in this regard.